 The role of healthcare

-The 2007, UK, report ‘Trauma, who cares?’ identified serious failings in trauma care nationally.
+The 2007 UK report ‘Trauma, who cares?’ identified serious failings in trauma care nationally.
 These findings led to the development of Major Trauma Networks and improvements in care.
 The establishment of a trauma network led to a more coordinated approach to the treatment of traumatic injuries and the introduction of innovative methods of care.
-Patients treated within an inclusive trauma system have a 23% lower mortality rate compared to those treated in regions with few high-level trauma systems.
+Patients treated within an inclusive trauma system have a 23% lower mortality rate than those treated in regions with few high-level trauma systems.

-Despite strides made in the physical care of trauma patients, many staff feel less confident whem managing and preventing the wider impact of trauma on the individual and their families.
+Despite strides made in the physical care of trauma patients, many staff feel less confident when managing and preventing the broader impact of trauma on the individual and their families.
 A recent staff survey at the Royal London Hospital found that staff described: